apache/pekko/akka-docs/src/main/paradox/stream/stream-io.md

 Java
 :   @@snip [StreamTcpDocTest.java](/akka-docs/src/test/java/jdocs/stream/io/StreamTcpDocTest.java) { #welcome-banner-chat-server }

-To emit the initial message we merge a @apidoc[akka.stream.*.Source] with a single element, after the command processing but before the framing and transformation to @apidoc[akka.util.ByteString] s this way we do not have to repeat such logic.
+To emit the initial message we merge a @apidoc[stream.*.Source] with a single element, after the command processing but before the framing and transformation to @apidoc[util.ByteString] s this way we do not have to repeat such logic.

 In this example both client and server may need to close the stream based on a parsed command - `BYE` in the case of the server, and `q` in the case of the client.
 This is implemented by @scala[taking from the stream until `q` and